dougsland/postgres-by-example/README.md

 database is a collection of tables and functions.
 A table consists of a list of records (rows) with fixed number of fields or columns.

+# Keys
+Primary keys is a unique key in the table, it is the identifier of record (row).
+Foreign keys

 # postgres-by-example
 postgres sqls